Doa Aly

 Hayakal al-Nur

-The project’s title is drawn from Suhrawardi’s Hayakal al-Nur (The Shape of Light), a metaphysical treatise in which Divine Light is the foundational structure of all reality.
+The project’s title is drawn from Suhrawardi’s Hayakil al-Nur (The Shape of Light), a metaphysical text in which light is the foundational structure of reality.
+In this project, light is reconfigured as relational and affective: the medium of love, memory, and desire.
+Illumination is inseparable from intimacy.
+The decisive divergence lies in light as the love-form of being.

 Sequence One: Quietude